logston/plog/_posts/2016-01-05-Cardboard-AC-Insulator.rst

 +---------------+-------------+--------------------+--------------------+

-Welch’s t-test was used to compute the t-statistic.
+Welch's t-test was used to compute the t-statistic.

 Discussion